Vivienneng58/habitTracker/README.md

 - `Habit.vue` → Displays and manages the list of habits.
 - `Calendar.vue` → Displays the monthly calendar view where users can mark habits as complete.
 - `Consistency.vue` → Renders a monthly consistency chart using Chart.js.
-- `App.vue` → Acts as the main controller handling all data, logic, and local storage.
+- `HomeView.vue` → Acts as the main controller handling all data, logic, and local storage.

 Data flow: